Resource Banner

 This article explains how Unix has shaped the computing world, particularly regarding performance and efficiency.
 You will also learn about its future.
 So, without further ado, let’s begin.

-What is Unix Operating System?
+What is the Unix Operating System?

 Overview of Unix operating system